There are many important diagrams in biology that a student will come across throughout their classes. The most important ones are illustrated below:

 Diagram of Nerve Cell (Neuron)

-The nerve cell, also called neurons, communicate with other neurons and cells through electrical impulses.
+The nerve cells, also called neurons, communicate with other neurons and cells through electrical impulses.
 The diagram is easy to draw and should not pose any issues for students.

 Theory: Neuron And Nerves